hanspr/mi-ide/config/micro-ide/help/help.md

-# Micro help text
+# micro-ide help text

-Thank you for downloading and using micro.
+Thank you for downloading and using micro-ide.

-Micro is a terminal-based text editor that aims to be easy to use and intuitive, while also taking advantage of the full capabilities of modern terminals.
+micro-ide is a terminal-based text editor that aims to be easy to use and intuitive, while also taking advantage of the full capabilities of modern terminals.

 For a list of the default keybindings press CtrlE and type `help defaultkeys`.